mihaiconstantin/bujo/docs/guide/time-tracking.md

 ::: tip
-Check out the [Snippets Reference](/reference/scopes.md) for handy snippets that can be used to generate time tracking tables, add tasks from clipboard, and more.
+Check out the [Snippets Reference](/reference/scopes.md) for handy snippets that can be used to generate time tracking tables, add tasks from the clipboard, and more.
 :::